WEIZAC: After WEIZAC

-Until 1961, WEIZAC was the only computer in the State of Israel.
-It operated until 29 December 1963 and was replaced by a commercially-built computer, a CDC 1604A.
-At the same time the institute's staff began constructing the locally designed GOLEM – based on the ILLIAC II architecture, but with several improvements which resulted in significantly-reduced volume and power consumption.
+Until 1961, WEIZAC was the only computer in the State of Israel; it operated until 29 December 1963.
+The institute also bought a commercially built computer, a CDC 1604A.
+At the same time the institute's staff began working on Golem, based on the ILLIAC II architecture, but with several improvements.

 Recognition

 On 5 December 2006, WEIZAC was recognized by the IEEE as a milestone in the history of electrical engineering and computing, and the team who built it was awarded the "WEIZAC Medal".